petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/best-practices-for-using-fragment-configurations.md

 </div>
 ```

-If you have implemented a [collection selector configuration](../reference/fragments/fragment-configuration-types-reference.md#collection-selector), then you can also list all of the titles in the configured collection, like this example:
+If you have implemented a [collection selector configuration](../reference/fragments/fragment-configuration-types-reference.md#collection-selector), you can also list all of the titles in the configured collection, like this example:

 ```html
 <div class="fragment_310">